Brinxu/COVID-Morality/README.md

 This repository includes code and trained models corresponding to our research paper on covid morality.
 This paper explores the relationship between morality and audience engagement to Covid-19 related issues.
 We generated a liberty dictionary and then generate post level liberty score.
 This allows us to quantify liberty morality, which is missing in the extended moral foundation dictionary (eMFDs).

-When using this repository, please considering give it a star (top right corner), and cite the following article:
+When using this repository, please considering give it a star (top right corner).

-Pandemic Politics, Moralized: How Morality Predicts Audience Engagement with COVID-19 Messages from Partisan Media on Facebook.
-In the process of Journal submission.

 ### Data
 We extract textual data from U.S. major media’s Facebook pages, then transform and load them into a python notebook for the next analysis step.
 Both original data and processed data are here: